tox-dev/tox/doc/config.rst

 listing them delimited by commas.
 It's possible to list not only simple factors, but also their combinations like ``py27-sqlite,py36-sqlite``.

+The remaining lines all have the same effect and use conditions equivalent to ``py27-sqlite,py36-sqlite``.
+They have all been added only to help demonstrate the following:

-Finally, the last line uses a condition equivalent to ``py27-sqlite,py36-sqlite`` showing how factor expressions get expanded the same way as in envlist.
+- how factor expressions get expanded the same way as in envlist
+- how to use negated factor conditions by prefixing negated factors with ``!``
+- that the order in which factors are hyphenated together does not matter

 .. note::

-    Factors don't do substring matching against env name, instead every hyphenated expression is split by ``-`` and if ALL of its factors are also factors of an env then that condition is considered to hold for that env.
+    Factors don't do substring matching against env name, instead every hyphenated expression is split by ``-`` and if ALL of its non-negated factors and NONE of its negated ones are also factors of an env then that condition is considered to hold for that env.

-    For example, environment ``py36-mysql``:
+    For example, environment ``py36-mysql-!dev``:

     - would be matched by expressions ``py36``, ``py36-mysql`` or
       ``mysql-py36``,
-    - but not ``py2`` or ``py36-sql``.
+    - but not ``py2``, ``py36-sql`` or ``py36-mysql-dev``.

 Other Rules and notes